Fumapps/mps-literature-review/README.md

 # MPS Literature Review Language

-This repository contains an language for multi-vocal literature review classification schemes.
+This repository contains a language for multi-vocal literature review classification schemes.

 It also contains a concrete model `MvvmReview` for classifying MVVM design constructs and trade-offs.